Thank you for your interest in learning more about me.

 Family is #1 for me.
 I do what I do to help others perform at their highest level, so they can live the life they desire and provide the best life for their family.

-I use the knowledge I’ve gained from the struggles in my life to help others break through the mental blocks and habits that are holding them back from achieving their goals.
+I use the knowledge I’ve gained from the experiences in my life to help others break through the mental blocks and habits that are holding them back from achieving their goals.

 I have been researching the psychology and neuroscience of human performance for over a decade and have been in sales for over 17 years.
 My motivation comes from losing my business mentor to suicide, my Mom’s battle with cancer and my Dad’s successful career in sales.
-I’ve been fascinated at how our past experiences impact what we do today as adults.
-When my parents divorced at a young age, it’s been remarkable to identify the faulty beliefs, fears and habits I developed that influenced my actions going forward.
-I believe that the challenges we face, gives us the knowledge to improve the lives of others.
+I’ve always had a fascination for technology and the powerful, positive impact it can have on our society and business.

 Throughout this website you will find articles and strategies that bring together my passion for sales, science and human performance.